Leamington Spa railway station: History

 The first station at the site, under the name Leamington was opened by the Great Western Railway (GWR) on its new main line between Birmingham, Oxford and London in 1852.
 It was later renamed Leamington Spa in 1913.

 This was not the first station in Leamington; the London and North Western Railway (LNWR) had reached the town eight years earlier in 1844, with a branch line from Coventry.
 That line, however, terminated about 0.7 mi from the town centre, at Milverton station.
 The opening of the GWR line compelled the LNWR to extend their Coventry branch into the centre of Leamington, and join it end-on to their new branch to Rugby, and in 1854 they opened a new station directly alongside the GWR station known as Leamington Spa (Avenue).
 In 1864, a connection was made between the GWR and LNWR lines at Leamington, which was mainly used to exchange goods traffic.

 James G. Batterson, the founder of American insurance giant The Travelers Companies, claimed that he first became aware of accident insurance in 1859 when he bought a railway ticket from this station to London which included accidental death insurance up to the amount of £1,000.

-In the 1930s the GWR took advantage of a government loan guarantee scheme to fund improvements to their railway network; one of these improvements was the complete rebuilding between 1937-39 of their station at Leamington in the then popular Art Deco style, to the designs of the GWRs Chief Architect Percy Emerson Culverhouse.
+In the 1930s, GWR took advantage of a government loan guarantee scheme to fund improvements to their railway network; one of these improvements was the complete rebuilding between 1937 and 1939 of their station at Leamington in the then popular Art Deco style, to the designs of the GWR's chief architect Percy Emerson Culverhouse.

-The station came under the control of the Western Region of British Railways in 1948, who renamed the station Leamington Spa (General) in 1950, before reverting to Leamington Spa in 1968.
-In 1965 British Railways closed down the adjacent Avenue station and the branch to Rugby, and diverted the Coventry branch into the ex-GWR station via a new connection.
-Prior to this there had only been sidings connecting the Coventry line to the ex-GWR line, used for the exchange of goods wagons.
+The station came under the control of the Western Region of British Railways in 1948, which renamed the station Leamington Spa (General) in 1950, before reverting to Leamington Spa in 1968.
+In 1965, British Rail (BR) closed down the adjacent Leamington Spa (Avenue) station and the branch to Rugby; it diverted the Coventry branch into the ex-GWR station via a new connection.
+Prior to this, there had only been sidings connecting the Coventry line to the ex-GWR line, used for the exchange of goods wagons.
 BR also removed passenger services from the Coventry branch at the same time, and closed all of the intermediate stations, leaving it open for freight trains only.
 This lasted until 1977, when BR resumed passenger trains between Leamington and Coventry.

 In 1996, Chiltern Railways took over the running of the station and the London to Birmingham services, upon the privatisation of British Rail.

-In 2011 the two waiting rooms were restored and refurbished as part of £395,000 improvements that also include 80 new parking spaces at the front of the station and improved disabled access.
+In 2011, the two waiting rooms were restored and refurbished as part of £395,000 improvements that also include 80 new parking spaces at the front of the station and improved disabled access.

 The station building and platform structures became grade II listed buildings in 2003.

 The station today

 Routes

-Three lines radiate from Leamington Spa: